 As the necessary technology develops, uncrewed vessels and autonomy are increasingly being recognised as essential to enable both future navies and commercial organisations to complete specialist marine tasking and deliver capability.
 As a naval architecture and marine engineering consultancy at the forefront of innovation, Steller Systems is actively involved from early-stage concept development through to platform design and is acknowledged as a thought leader in the field of uncrewed vessels.

-Steller Systems has designed its own ground-breaking unmanned naval vessel, WRAITH, which will provide significantly enhanced flexibility and capability for maritime forces.
-Following successful tank test trials of the novel hull form, the project team is currently building a scale demonstrator.
-WRAITH has been awarded funding from the UK’s Future Commando Force through the MOD’s Defence and Security Accelerator, which finds and funds exploitable innovation to support UK defence and security.
+Steller Systems has designed its own ground-breaking uncrewed naval vessel, WRAITH, which will provide significantly enhanced flexibility and capability for maritime forces.
+Following successful tank test trials of the novel hull form, the project team has built and tested a number of functioning scale demonstrators, funded by the UK’s Future Commando Force through the MOD’s Defence and Security Accelerator, which finds and funds exploitable innovation to support UK defence and security.

 In this emerging field, technology must be developed hand-in-hand with concepts of operation.
-Whilst the benefits of unmanned operations are universally acknowledged, the transition from manned to unmanned operations is a significant leap and poses significant challenges that need to be clearly understood.
-Working in partnership with Thales, Steller Systems has developed an innovative design for TX (Transition) Ship, designed throughout to operate unmanned, but capable of operation as a lean-manned vessel in the first instance.
-Successful and continued operation of TX Ship will allow confidence in the platform to be gained, allowing navies to eventually “transition” to an unmanned regime.
+Whilst the benefits of uncrewed operations are universally acknowledged, the transition from manned to uncrewed operations is a significant leap and poses significant challenges that need to be clearly understood.
+Working in partnership with Thales, Steller Systems has developed an innovative design for TX (Transition) Ship, designed throughout to operate uncrewed, but capable of operation as a lean-manned vessel in the first instance.
+Successful and continued operation of TX Ship will allow confidence in the platform to be gained, allowing navies to eventually “transition” to an uncrewed regime.
 Steller Systems has developed the design for the vessel and has worked with our industry partners to design the next-generation, autonomous power and propulsion system.